 Future act processes and agreements

-The Native Title Act also establishes a ‘future act regime’ whereby activities that may affect native title rights and interests can only validly proceed if certain processes are followed by governments and proponents of the activities.
+The NTA also establishes a ‘future act regime’ whereby activities that may affect native title rights and interests can only validly proceed if certain processes are followed by governments and proponents of the activities (NTA s 24AA).
 Some of these processes require consideration of whether there is a cultural heritage law in place that provides for the preservation or protection of areas or sites of particular significance, or whether there is likely to be an impact on these areas.